MarcDiethelm/js-lectures/3-js-advanced/2-prototype.md

 console.log(individual.hasOwnProperty('fingers')); // => false
 ```

 In this example `individual` inherits the `fingers` property from its `person` prototype.
-And because `person` was created using an object literal as its prototype we also inherited the `hasOwnProperty` method, which we saw before. `hasOwnProperty` of course proves that `taste` is a property defined further up in the prototype chain.
+And because `person` was created using an object literal as its prototype we also inherited the `hasOwnProperty` method, which we saw before. `hasOwnProperty` of course proves that `fingers` is a property defined further up in the prototype chain.

 ### Dynamic inheritance